ret2jazzy/SnCrawler/README.md

 python SnCrawler.py -w "http://domainToCrawl.com" --subdomain   #It will also crawl the subdomains now
 ```

 By Default, it will display all the scraped URL's and POST parameters on the terminal itself, which can get pretty messy sometimes(especially for larger sites).

-But for that, we have a `-o` option, which will write all the scraped URLs in the output file in Json(for easier parsing).
+To cope with that, we have a `-o` option, which will write all the scraped URLs in the specified output file in Json(for easier parsing during later use).

 ```
 python SnCrawler.py --website "http://domainToCrawl" -o "/home/user/output.txt"  #Will write all URLs to /home/user/out.txt
 ```

 For cookies, you can specify the `-c` option.
-You can directly copy them from burp, or any other intercepting proxy
+You can directly copy them from burp( or any other intercepting proxy )

 ```
 python SnCrawler.py -w "https://domainToCrawl.com" -c "cookie1=val1 ; cookie2=val2"  #Will send all requests with the cookie values